weareyipyip/charon_oauth2/README.md

 #### What are scopes?

 Scopes are not the easiest concept to grasp in the first place.
-They are best thought-of as permissions for applications, as opposed to permissions for users.
+They are best thought of as permissions for applications, as opposed to permissions for users.
 For an operation to be authorized, both the application and the user must be authorized to perform it.

 For example, let's imagine your app can open a building's door.